Universal Koszul Duality for Kac-Moody Groups: Constructible monodromic sheaves

 \begin{proof} By definition of $\Ll_H$, if $f : H \rightarrow H'$ is a morphism of groups then we have a morphism ${\RH{H}} \rightarrow {\RH{H'}}$ and an isomorphism $f^*\Ll_{H'} = \Ll_H \otimes_{{\RH{H}}} {\RH{H'}}$.
 Applying this to the multiplication map which is a morphism since $H$ is commutative, we have

 \end{proof}

-Given the data of a group $H$ together with a multiplicative local system $\Ll_H$, for all spaces $X$ with an action of $H$, there is a well defined category of $(H, \Ll_H)$-equivariant sheaves on $X$.
+Given the data of a group $H$ together with a multiplicative local system $\Ll_H$, for all spaces $X$ with an action of $H$, there is a well-defined category of $(H, \Ll_H)$-equivariant sheaves on $X$.
 Let $X$ be a topological space with an action of $H$, we denote by $\D(X/(H,\Ll_H), {\RH{H}})$ the category of $(H,\Ll_H)$-equivariant sheaves on $X$ as defined in \cite[Section 1.5]{gaitsgoryLocalGlobalVersions2020}.

-Similarly we denote by $\D(X/\tilde{H}, \Lambda)$ the category of sheaves on the stack $X/\tilde{H}$ which is the same as the category of $\tilde{H}$-equivariant sheaves on $X$.
+Similarly, we denote by $\D(X/\tilde{H}, \Lambda)$ the category of sheaves on the stack $X/\tilde{H}$ which is the same as the category of $\tilde{H}$-equivariant sheaves on $X$.
 Since $\tilde{H}$ is contractible the forgetful functor $\D(X/\tilde{H}, \Lambda) \rightarrow \D(X, \Lambda)$ is fully faithful.

 \begin{theorem} Let $X$ be a topological space with an action of $H$. \begin{enumerate} \item The forgetful functor $\D(X/(H, \Ll_H), {\RH{H}}) \rightarrow \D(X, \Lambda)$ forgetting both the equivariance and the ${\RH{H}}$-module structure along $\Lambda \rightarrow {\RH{H}}$ is fully faithful. \item The forgetful functor induces an equivalence